OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 2. The batch number it corresponds to for the Arbitrum chain

-3. The number of messages in the Arbitrum inbox at the time the assertion was posted on-chain
+3. The number of messages in the Arbitrum seqiemcer inbox at the time the assertion was posted on-chain

-The following assertion to be posted on-chain must consume, at least, the specified number of inbox messages from its parent.
+The following assertion to be posted on-chain must consume the specified number of inbox messages from the previous assertion.
 There is a required delay in L1 blocks for assertion posting.
 Currently, this value is set to equal 1 hour for BoLD.

 Anyone can confirm assertions after a period of 6.4 days if they have not been challenged.
 In particular, assertions facilitate the process of withdrawing from Arbitrum back to Ethereum.
 Arbitrum withdrawals require specifying a blockhash, which must be confirmed as an assertion on-chain.
 This is why withdrawals have a delay of 6.4 days if they are not actively challenged.

 Validators must become proposers in the Rollup contract before being allowed to post assertions.
 For Arbitrum One and Arbitrum Nova, this involves placing a one-time bond of 3600 `WETH` that is locked in the contract until they choose to withdraw.
 Validators can only withdraw their bond if their latest posted assertion gets confirmed.
 Every assertion a validator posts will become their latest bonded assertion.
 Subsequent bonds are not needed to post more assertions, instead, the protocol “moves” a validator’s bonds to their latest posted assertion.

 Assertions form a chain in which there can be forks.
-For instance, a validator might disagree with the L2 blockhash of an assertion at a given batch.
+For instance, a validator might disagree on the history committment of block state hashes, which an assertion contains.
 All <a data-quicklook-from="arbitrum-nitro">Arbitrum Nitro</a> nodes are configured to warn users if they observe an assertion they disagree with posted on-chain.
 However, if a node is configured as a validator and has deposited a bond to the Rollup contract, then that validator post the correct, rival assertion to any invalid one it just observed.
 The validator will also be able to initiate a challenge by posting a challenge bond and other data to the `ChallengeManager`, signaling it is disputing an assertion.

 #### Overflow assertions

 Given the mandatory delay of one hour between assertions posted on-chain, and each assertion is a claim to a specific Arbitrum batch, there could be a very large number of blocks in between assertions.
-However, a single assertion only supports a maximum of 2^26 Arbitrum blocks since its parent.
+However, a single assertion only supports a maximum of 2^26 Arbitrum blocks since the previous assertion.
 If this value is overflowed, one or more follow-up overflow assertions needs to be posted to consume the rest of the blocks above the maximum.
 This overflow assertion will not be subject to the mandatory 1-hour delay between assertions.

 #### Trustless bonding pools